mapmeld/aoc_reply_dataset/README.md

 I include a sample JSON of replies in this repo - one JSON file will be generated for each original AOC Tweet or Retweet.
 Please let me know how structure can be improved.

+I am willing to share the full (110k reply-Tweets) dataset with appropriate groups.
+Please get in touch.

 ### License

 Script is MIT-licensed.
-Please be aware that this doesn't use Twitter's official API, so is likely to miss Tweets (it seems to get about 254 replies), be broken by changes to Twitter UI, or get you into trouble for breaking Twitter's ToS.
+Please be aware that this doesn't use Twitter's official API, so is likely to get you into trouble for breaking Twitter's ToS.
+It may also miss Tweets (it seems to get about 254 replies), and be broken by changes to the Twitter UI.